 4. Find a Conversation Group or Buddy

 Taking a course or working with an instructor helps you practice speaking and hearing a language, but it’s not the same as having a real-life conversation.
 If you can, it’s helpful to find a conversation partner or group to practice your language with.
 Even if you’re a beginner and can barely introduce yourself in the language, it can be worth it to find someone to practice with.
 And practicing with a partner or group is free of charge.

 One way to find a conversation partner is to tap your network.
 A few years ago, one of my friends told me that one of her friends was looking for someone to speak French with.
 We began meeting weekly and did so for about two years before she moved to France.
 We’ve kept up our chats and now connect over Whatsapp.
 Since she’s been in France for a few years (and married a person whose native language is French), her language skills have far surpassed mine.

 Meetup can also be a great resource.
 Depending on where you live, you may find one or several conversation groups on the site.
 Some areas also have language exchange meetups where you can practice your skills with native speakers – who, in turn, get to practice their English skills with you.

 Duolingo also offers in-person language events in certain areas.
-In the Philadelphia area, for example, there’s a French group that meets somewhat regularly, as well as a Greek language group that meets from time to time.
+In the Philadelphia area, for example, there’s a French group that meets somewhat regularly, either in person or on Skype.